MRFAKE2002/react-shop/README.md

 14: Now we make cart page; Make its Route and add it into Navbar.
 Make CartItem component for each product.

+15: We need to make our API data for our products.
+We use Json server; So we make our json file and use json server to run this API.

+### `npx json-server --watch data/db.json --port 8000`